Appearance

 - Trigger: Placed at 66% of the Entry Zone.

-- Purpose: Catches a small retracement.
-Better price than market.
+- Purpose: Catches a small retracement at a better price than market.

 Layer 3: Limit Order